pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 use the library's ``Application`` class to define event-sourced applications.

-For example, the ``Universe`` application class, defined below, has a command method ``register_dog()`` that creates and saves a new ``Dog`` aggregate.
+For example, the ``DogSchool`` application class, defined below, has a command method ``register_dog()`` that creates and saves a new ``Dog`` aggregate.
 It has a command method ``add_trick()`` that retrieves a previously saved aggregate, calls ``add_trick()`` on the aggregate, and then saves the